Back

 # src/i18n/en/common.json

-If a locale's translation file is missing, we upload the source and skip that translation.
+If a locale's translation file is missing, we upload the source and skip the missing translation.

 If you have local translations but only want to upload sources, remove locales from gt.config.json before running upload: